 There needs to be a much greater emphasis on diagnosing skill deficiencies early in the process in order to have enough time to augment them, continues Michael.
 Without question, the biggest challenge that we as publishers have faced is a lack of understanding regarding the published competencies Vs the actual test questions.

-- Approximately 200,000 Tests Issued (This Includes: Aztec’s Subject Level Practice Tests & Aztec’s Unit Level Pre & Post Tests)
+- Approximately 200,000 Tests were issued (This Includes: Aztec’s Subject Level Practice Tests & Aztec’s Unit Level Pre & Post Tests)

-- In the Month of Nov 2016, our High School Equivalency Prep system has been accessed from over 3,600 unique locations
+- Last month, our High School Equivalency Prep system has been accessed from over 3,600 unique locations

 A Sense of Accomplishment